Activities that Relieve Psychological Stress in PANS/PANDAS

 A flare in the context of PANS and PANDAS refers to a sudden and severe worsening of symptoms.
 These symptoms can intensify rapidly, often within hours or days, and can be triggered by infections, stress, or environmental changes.

 Flares are characterized by their abrupt onset and heightened severity, lasting from days to weeks and significantly impacting the child's daily functioning and well-being.
+The physical and emotional toll of a flare can be overwhelming, leading to an amplified stress response for both the child and their family members.

 Maintaining a consistent daily routine, implementing stress-relieving techniques such as sensory support, mindfulness and physical activity, and ensuring a healthy diet and adequate sleep are essential for managing the child's symptoms and reducing overall family stress during these challenging episodes.